exakat/php-dictionary/dictionary/instance.ini.rst

 instance
 --------

-An instance is an object with a class.
-The class provides the definitions of the behavior of that object, while the object holds the specific data.
+An instance is an object of a class.
+The class provides the definitions of the behavior of that object, while the object holds the specific data, that makes it unique and distinguishable.

-The creation of an instance, called instantiation, is done with the `new` keyword.
+The creation of an instance, called instantiation, is done with the ``new`` keyword.

 .. code-block:: php

    <?php

-   class x {
+   class X {
    	private int $property;

    	function __construct(int $arg) {
    		$this->propety = $arg;
    	}
    }

+   $object = new X(2);

    ?>